PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 walking are top-level functions rather than closures recreated for every candidate.
 Each invocation therefore allocates only its pass manager/session state while retaining the same transactional snapshots and diagnostics.
+Quantized-post candidate planning enumerates only indexed `CONCATENATION` positions; the thirteen family preconditions no longer scan unrelated operators in large graphs.

 The legacy ownership boundary uses the same compact style.
 Simple quantized families are described by allowed and required action-kind sets after one